Official websites use .gov

 Pre-course materials and course syllabus

-• Emergency response personnel who may be called upon to assume the duties of the IC at hazardous materials incidents as described in 29 CFR 1910.120.
+• Emergency response personnel who may be called upon to assume the duties of the IC at hazardous materials incidents, including fires at fixed facilities, transportation accidents involving hazardous materials, or incidents involving weapons of mass destruction or where there may be a terrorism nexus.

-• Emergency management personnel who would interface with emergency response personnel through an EOC operation at a hazardous materials incident.
+• Emergency management and skilled support personnel who would interface with emergency response personnel through an EOC or Incident command post during a hazardous materials incident.

-1. ICS-100-level and ICS-200-level training.
-Preferred courses are Q0462 and Q0463, available through NFA Online.
+1. ICS 100 level and ICS 200 level training and hazardous materials operations level training.
 Chief’s signature attests that the applicant has completed this required training.

 2. Departments must certify applicants as operations-level trained.